deschanel11/Bangor2019-ObjectOrientedProgramming/README.md

 - 6. Person
 - 7. PersonTester
 #### lab3 - Building and Testinc Classes
-- 1. Product
+- 1. Product -> should be fixed
-- 2. ProductTester
+- 2. ProductTester -> not completed yet
 - 3. Student
 - 4. StudentTester
 - 5. Circle